top of page

 Taking a full medical history is key to managing low back pain.

-Healthcare providers are being encouraged to ask more questions when taking a full medical history and to listen to potential complaints about feelings of stress and anxiety, depression or fear.
-These are all psychosocial components for the management of chronic low back pain.
+These feelings are all psychosocial components for the management of chronic low back pain.
 If patients are severely depressed or under a lot of stress, there are other treatments that clinicians can use to address both the psychological component of pain, as well as helping with the low back pain condition itself.

 Current psychological treatments for pain include therapies such as cognitive behavioral therapy (CBT), mindfulness and meditation, mindfulness-based stress reduction (MBSR) and deep breathing techniques.
 All of these treatments are scientifically-based and are supported by sound clinical research on their effectiveness.